byllyfish/finsy/docs/gnmi_api.md

-# 🐟 Tutorial 2: Using gNMI
+# gNMI API

-🚧 This tutorial is under development.

-In this tutorial, we will demonstrate how to use the `Finsy` gNMI client. gNMI is a protocol for reading and writing a key/value store that describes a device's configuration and runtime state.

-Each gNMI key is a path, e.g. `interfaces/interface/state/oper-status`.
-A path may specify a specific instance with embedded key-value pairs.
-For example, the path `interfaces/interface[name=en0]/state/oper-status` specifies the operational status of interface "en0" -- whether the interface is up or not.

-The gNMI client API consists of two classes `gNMIClient` and `gNMIPath`.
-A `gNMIClient` object manages the client TCP connection to the target device.
-A `gNMIPath` creates and manipulates gNMI path objects.
+The gNMI client API consists of two classes `GNMIClient` and `GNMIPath`.
+A `GNMIClient` object manages the client TCP connection to the target device.
+A `GNMIPath` creates and manipulates gNMI path objects.

-First, we'll discuss the use of gNMI paths.

-## ◉ gNMIPath
+## GNMIPath

-Use the `gNMIPath` class to create and manipulate gNMI paths.
+Use the `GNMIPath` class to create and manipulate gNMI paths.

 A gNMI path is a sequence of names separated by '/'.
 Each name may optionally have one or more key-value pairs.
 Each key-value pair is enclosed in square brackets,